urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 For checking the accuracy of the model, the **confusion matrix** can be used for the **cross validation**.

-By using the function `sklearn.metrics.confusion_matrix()` a confusion matrix of the true iris class labels versus the predicted class labels is plotted.
+By using the function `sklearn.metrics.confusion_matrix()` a confusion matrix of the true Iris class labels versus the predicted class labels is plotted.

 ```python
 cm = metrics.confusion_matrix(y_test, y_pred)